-This Plan and associated action plan have been developed within the current financial context and support the Council's corporate improvement objectives which have been recently published in the Council's Corporate Improvement Plan for the period 2015-2018.
+This Plan and associated action plan have been revised within the current financial context and support the Council's corporate improvement objectives which have been recently published in the Council's Corporate Improvement Plan for the period 2015-2018.

 The focus of year 1 of the action plan is to ensure actions are in place to meet the objectives we have set and measureable outcomes are delivered.
 During year 2, Heads of Service will monitor the impact of the delivery of those actions.
-Year 3 will focus on reviewing the outcomes of the monitoring exercise to identify any additional actions that require inclusion in the action plan.
+Year 3 will focus on reviewing the outcomes of the monitoring exercise to identify any additional actions that require inclusion in the action plan, which will then inform future Plans.